PhyDetEx: Detecting and Explaining the Physical Plausibility of T2V Models: Experiments

 \subsection{Experimental Results}

 As shown in Tab.~\ref{tab:bench_res_pid_impossible}, on both Impossible Videos and our PID test split, most VLMs exhibit a notable bias when detecting physically implausible videos.
 For example, MiniCPM-V 4.5 achieves 97.6\% Acc.
 Plaus. but only 10.4\% Acc.
 Impl. on the PID test split.
 Similarly, LLaVA-One-Vision shows a comparable bias, leading to high Acc.
-Impl. but low F1 Scores.
-It is worth noting that, the recent QwenVL3 8B and QwenVL3 30B-A3 models, although having smaller model sizes than QwenVL2.5 32B and 72B, achieve the highest F1 Scores among all baselines on both benchmarks.
+Plaus. but low F1 Scores.
+It is worth noting that, the recent Qwen3VL 8B and Qwen3VL 30B-A3 models, although having smaller model sizes than QwenVL2.5 32B and 72B, achieve the highest F1 Scores among all baselines on both our PID test and the Impossible Video benchmark.
 This observation suggests that current VLM models' capacity is sufficient for physical implausibility detection, but the lack of implausible content in pretraining data prevents them from fully unlocking their potential in detecting physical implausibility.
 With architectural and training improvements, recent VLMs can demonstrate strong physical reasoning ability even at smaller scales.

 Nevertheless, our tuned PhyDetEx substantially outperforms all competitors across Acc.
 Impl., F1 Score, and Reasoning Score on both datasets, achieving state-of-the-art results.
 PhyDetEx does not reach the highest Acc.
 Plaus., which is largely due to current VLMs' strong bias toward predicting plausibility.
 Therefore, the F1 Score is the most appropriate and balanced measure for this task.
 Moreover, the superior Reasoning Score confirms that PhyDetEx can not only detect physical implausibility but also provide accurate, interpretable explanations leveraging the VLM's inherent reasoning capabilities.
+We also provide performance analysis of the baseline in \textbf{Supplemental Material E}.